First, let’s define a few words:

 Preventing hyperglycemia

-- Take your insulin or antidiabetic medication as prescribed.
+- Take insulin or anti-diabetic medication as prescribed (avoid forgetting)

 Treatment